jrisi256/obsidian/joe_shack_home/differential association.md

 * Some theorists took a hard view on the oppositional culture stuff others took a softer view.
 	* Hard view -> subcultures are always oppositional to and distinct from the dominant culture. it has very different norms and values which may lead to a tolerance for crime.
 	* Soft view -> Subcultures are connected to the dominant culture and may take a variety of positions in relation to the dominant culture.
 Delinquent behavior may have its roots in the dominant culture's ideals which the subculture merely tweaks or extends.
 The dominant culture's influence over the subculture can be covert and diffuse.
+See [[sykesTechniquesNeutralizationTheory1957]].
 * ![[steffensmeier_hard-vs-soft-culture_crim512.jpg]]

 ### Normative and Cultural Conflict